David-code-hub/attendancemanager/README.md

 # attendancemanager
-This is an app I built to help track the progress of interns on specific projects.
+This is an app to help track the progress of interns on specific projects.
 The cool thing about this web app is that it's built with 1 html file!
-The only tricky part was the csrf token, but after that everything went smooth.

 ![attendance_mock](https://user-images.githubusercontent.com/55393687/191476291-11a354a4-453c-41de-a33d-63926eb6187e.png)